erszcz/msc-thesis/dfly-multiboot.md

 was not successful.
 This path is open for pursuing in the future.

-# Tools of the Trade
+# Tools of a Kernel Developer's Trade

 TODO: insert references to books/articles on the tools used

+- DragonFly BSD
+- GRUB
+- VirtualBox
+- qemu
+- gdb
+- binutils: readelf, objdump
+- gcc

 # Further Work